michtrofimov/hse_data_analysis_MSA/README.md

 We're going through the course on Bioinformatics held by Mikhail Gelfand, and I (Anna Rybina) will be your TA for the Seminar 4 on sequence alignments and motif search.

+All material for this seminar can be found at github [here](https://github.com/rybinaanya/2022_Skoltech_Bioinformatics_course_seminar_4/)

-The slides and datasets for this seminar can be found in [this folder on github](https://github.com/rybinaanya/2022_Skoltech_Bioinformatics_course_seminar_4/tree/master/data).
+The datasets for this seminar can be found in [this folder on github](https://github.com/rybinaanya/2022_Skoltech_Bioinformatics_course_seminar_4/tree/master/data).

 The home assignments and table with files distribution can be found in Canvas.